WRRC

 3. Covering treatment costs for injured, abandoned, and confiscated wildlife, including medicines, diagnostics, and rehabilitation materials, which significantly increases survival rates.

-4. Sponsoring critical rescue equipment such as snake hooks, nets, carriers, PPE, safety gear, release cages, and species-specific holding units required for safe and humane handling.
+4. Sponsoring critical rescue equipment including snake hooks, nets, carriers, PPE, safety gear, release cages, and species-specific holding units required for safe and humane handling.

 Every donation—whether corporate or individual—directly enhances our ability to respond quickly and professionally to wildlife emergencies.